logo

 Header image

 Jack joined Chambers in October 2024, on successful completion of his pupillage.
-He is developing a busy mixed practice and accepts instructions across all of Chambers’ main areas.
+He is developing a busy mixed practice and accepts instructions across all of Chambers’ practice areas.

 Background

-Prior to pupillage, Jack was a judicial assistant to Dame Victoria Sharp (President of the King’s Bench Division) in the Court of Appeal.
-He also completed the Fox Scholarship, a 10-month placement at one of Canada’s leading litigation firms which included working as a ‘clerk’ (equivalent to a judicial assistant in England & Wales) at the Ontario Court of Appeal.
+Prior to pupillage, Jack was the judicial assistant to Dame Victoria Sharp (President of the King’s Bench Division), which involved working on numerous high-profile civil, public and criminal matters in the Divisional Court and Court of Appeal.
+Jack also completed the Harold G. Fox Scholarship, a year-long placement at one of Canada’s leading litigation firms, which included working as a ‘clerk’ (equivalent to a judicial assistant in England & Wales) at the Ontario Court of Appeal.

 Jack has volunteered as an Employment Tribunal representative through the Free Representation Unit (FRU) and the Cleaners and Allied Independent Workers Union (CAIWU).
 He also enjoys mentoring future barristers at various stages, including applications for pupillage (through ‘Young Bar Mentoring’), Inns of Court scholarships and the Fox Scholarship.

-Before coming to the Bar, Jack successfully completed the TeachFirst Leadership Development Programme.
+Before coming to the Bar, Jack completed the TeachFirst Leadership Development Programme.

 Education